-The most important part of becoming a registered company in Singapore is to comply with all the necessary filings.
+The most important part of becoming a registered company in Singapore is to comply with all the necessary filings with ACRA and IRAS.

 It has a set of rules and regulations to follow for legal and professional purposes.

-Our company secretary team is here to assist you to have your business registered and continue to keep everything up to date while you are in business.
+Our company secretarial service team is here to assist you to have your business registered and continue to keep everything up to date while you are in business.